 - Cancelling the credit card as part of the final divorce to at least prevent future charges from increasing the amount owed;

-- Consider filing a contempt action against your ex spouse to force compliance with the final divorce decree.
+- Consider filing a contempt action against your ex spouse to force compliance with the Final Decree.
 Courts have upheld contempt violations in these cases including possible jail time for non-compliance.
-See Stone v.
-Stone, 295 Ga.
-App.
-783 (2009).